AdobeDocs/control-panel.en/help/instances-settings/using/external-accounts.md

 >title="Subdomain details"
 >abstract="Password of the operator used in the Client Console to add the MID/RT instance in the marketing instance."

-To connect an hybrid instance to the Control Panel, follow these steps:
+To provide a MID/RT instance in the Control Panel, follow these steps:

 1. In the **[!UICONTROL Instances Settings]** card, select the **[!UICONTROL External Accounts]** tab.

-1. Select the MID/RT instance to connect to your hybrid instance, then click **[!UICONTROL Add new URL]**.
+1. Select the desired marketing instance from the drop-down list, then click **[!UICONTROL Add new URL]**.

     ![](assets/external-account-addbutton.png)

-1. Provide information about the hybrid instance to connect:
+1. Provide information about the MID/RT instance to connect:

     * **[!UICONTROL URL]**: URL of the instance,
     * **[!UICONTROL Operator]** / **[!UICONTROL Password]**: Credentials of the operator used in the Client Console to add the MID/RT instance in the marketing instance.